eff3ct0/teckel/README.md

 Load) processes using YAML configuration files.
 This tool aims to standardize and streamline ETL workflow creation by enabling the definition of data transformations in a declarative, user-friendly format without writing extensive code.

-The goal is to offer a declarative and user-friendly mechanism that standardizes and simplifies the process of creating Apache Spark ETL workflows.
-With this approach, you can build a Spark ETL by simply providing a YAML configuration file, much like following a recipe.

 This concept is further developed on my
 blog: [Big Data with Zero Code](https://blog.rafaelfernandez.dev/posts/big-data-with-zero-code/)